 Of course, the price may vary based on your location and the quality of clear bra materials.
 Removing paint protection films require professional knowledge as well.

 Even though a clear bra may last up to 10 years with proper maintenance, it may discolor with time.
 If the paint protection film becomes yellowish, you’ll have to strip it off and apply a new film – which will cost the same as the first time you applied it.

-4. It’s Hard To Install It
+4. Paint Protection Film Is Hard To Install

 If you make some mistakes while applying PPF, the cost of fixing it may be a little bit higher.
 So, that’s why you should always take it to professionals with enough experience.